tbayan/future_internet_special_issues_artifacts/README.md

 # Permissionless Blockchain: Recent Trends, Privacy Concerns, Potential Solutions, and Secure Development Lifecycle

-This repository contains the supporting materials for the review paper submitted to *MDPI Future Internet*.
+This repository contains the supporting materials for the review paper submitted to journal *MDPI Future Internet*.

 ## Structure
-- **/diagrams/mermaid/** – Mermaid diagram source files (`.mmd`) for conceptual and architectural figures.
+- **Figures_Mermaid** – Mermaid diagram source files (`.mmd`) for conceptual and architectural figures.
-- **/diagrams/python/** – Python scripts used to generate charts included in the paper.
+- **Code** – Python scripts used to generate charts included in the paper.
-- **/diagrams/python/outputs/** – Rendered charts (PNG/SVG) generated from the scripts.
+- **Figures** – Rendered charts (PNG/SVG) generated from the scripts.
-- **/data/** – Small example data files (CSV/JSON) used for the visualizations.
+- **Data** – Small example data files (CSV/JSON) used for the visualizations.
-- **/docs/** – Citation file, reference mapping, and license information.
+- **references.bib** – Citation file, reference mapping, and license information.

-## Data Availability Statement:
-All data used was already public.
-We have added a link to a github repo containing scripts etc. that reproduce the figures in the paper.

 ## Usage
 To reproduce or view the figures: